 This past fall, Empire State Development issued a Request for Expression of Interest (RFEI), as a precursor to issuing another RFP.
 The Matteawan Group, which consisted of several of us from the original winning proposal, submitted to this RFEI and spoke with representatives directly about our plans.
 Since then, radio silence.

 I believe the state and Dutchess County need to hand this property back over to the city and let us decide (along with Fishkill, where some of the land resides) how to best use it.
 There are plenty of examples of other communities taking on projects like this successfully, and these can be used for ideas and blueprints — no need to completely reinvent the wheel.

 The city could appoint a board to help manage the property.
 Perhaps some kind of homesteading program could be set up in addition to the commercial uses — we seem to be good at giving land to big developers on the cheap, why not give some to ordinary citizens?
 Whatever happens, I believe the community should resist at all cost this land being turned over to a developer or any large, outside private entity.
 We’ve done enough of that for now.

 The city has already managed to construct a $10 million highway garage on this property.
 Let’s put our not insignificant energy and ideas together and create something truly wonderful that brings jobs and opportunities, along with agency, directly to the citizens of Beacon.

-Video by New York StateDid you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month, charged automatically to your credit card, would be terrific.
+Mark Roland, BeaconDid you find this article useful or informative?
+Please consider a contribution to support our nonprofit journalism.
+Our annual appeal has begun!
+All gifts of up to $1,000 through Dec.
+31 will be matched TWICE!
+Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.